orgmatter/EnrolledAgent-FrontEnd/README.md

 ### linux and mac users run - `npm run dev`

 this should be run from the appropriate folder ie `admin` and `app`

+please avoid working on any backend file, the views for each part of the app is located in the views folder,